ASE A8 Engine Performance Practice Test

 Answer D is correct.
 A stuck closed EGR valve results in high cylinder temperatures.
 This excessive heat creates high levels of (NOx) in the vehicle's emissions.

 15. A technician is using a digital multimeter to perform a voltage drop test on a ground circuit.
 Technician A says to set the meter for measuring ohms, and voltage must be present in the circuit.
-Technician B says a voltage drop test tests for excessive resistance in this circuit.
+Technician B says a voltage drop test tests for excessive resistance in a circuit.
 Who is correct?

 - A. Technician A